TajimeRose/TajimeRose/README.md

 ## 🌐 Frontend Development

-Tools used for creating user interfaces and modern web applications.
+Tools used for creating user interfaces and web applications.

 ```{=html}
 <p align="left">